collapsed-stacks/startups/questions/675/why-did-the-lean-startup-rise-to-popularity.md

 - tagged: `lean`
 - score: 2

-<p>Many of the core concepts for which Eric Ries' The Lean Startup are based on ideas that have been around for awhile lean manufacturing, theory of constraints, agile, etc.; this is not a secret, for example, at one point, Eric linked to the bio of John Boyd, the creator of the  on OODA loop.
+Many of the core concepts for which Eric Ries' The Lean Startup are based on ideas that have been around for awhile lean manufacturing, theory of constraints, agile, etc.; this is not a secret, for example, at one point, Eric linked to the bio of John Boyd, the creator of the  on OODA loop.
 Why did the lean startup rise to popularity?
-For example, has Eric Ries ever publicly commented on any tactics he believes were key to it becoming so popular?</p>
+For example, has Eric Ries ever publicly commented on any tactics he believes were key to it becoming so popular?

 ## Answer 694